ranraj/finspin/README.md

-# finspin
+# Finspin
-Finspin is intractive board for notes
+Finspin is interactive board for notes - Progressive WebApp

 ## Idea